GeneralProducts/day-of-code/_posts/2018-09-28-dry-up-our-code.md

 Oh.
 It looks the same.
 Why aren't the styles applied to this page?

 > <span class="content__learn-more">Troubleshoot</span>
 * Before you scroll down to see the answer, try to think why the styles aren't appearing on this page.
-Open _index.html_ in your text editor, have a look at it, and see if you can see what's missing.
+Look at _index.html_ in your text editor, and see if you can see what's missing.
 Line 3 is a clue.

 It's because you haven't added the stylesheet link in to the _index.html_ page.
 Did you figure that out correctly?
-If not, next time, consider comparing a page that works with one that doesn't.
+If not, next time, consider comparing a file that works with one that doesn't.

 To add the stylesheet link, copy the styles and font links (all the contents of the `<head>` `</head>` tags) from _portfolio.html_ and paste into the same place in _index.html_.